Sex Addicts Anonymous (SAA)

 Yes, SAA is a twelve-step program modeled after Alcoholics Anonymous.

-The 12 steps provide a structured framework for recovery, focusing on personal accountability, self-reflection, and making amends for past actions.
-These steps are designed to guide individuals toward a healthier, addiction-free life.
+The 12 steps provide a structured framework for recovery, focusing on personal accountability, self-reflection, and healing.
+These steps are designed to guide individuals toward a healthier life free from addictive sexual behavior.

 Does it cost money to join Sex Addicts Anonymous?